The Society for Co-operation in Russian and Soviet

 its founding aims of promoting co-operation between the peoples

-to its library and archive, it publishes a journal SCRSS
+access to its library and archive, it publishes a journal SCRSS

-Information Digest, and organises activities from film
+Digest, and organises activities from lectures and exhibitions

 The Society became a registered charity in May 2004.
 Registered